trisbt/musicplug/README.md

-# MusicPlug
+# BpmKey

-MusicPlug is a song search engine powered by the Spotify and Discogs monthly data dumps.
+BpmKey is a song search engine powered by the Spotify and Discogs monthly data dumps.

 ## Features